emailvacharya/qa-exercise/README.md

 Overview
 --------

-We are interested in your approach to the following problems.
+We are interested in your approach to the following problems

 Please do the test in Selenium with a proper Object Oriented Programming language using automated testing best practices.
 This is expected to